-The downtown Toronto Signature Restaurants had a strong Q2 2019, reporting SSSG(1) of 10.2% in the quarter and 0.9% for YTD 2019.
-In Q2 2019, the Loose Moose, located on Front Street in downtown Toronto, benefited from an increase in guest traffic as a result of the NBA championship run of the Toronto Raptors, and the major renovation that was completed in Q1 2019.
-Both Reds locations in downtown Toronto generated sales growth in Q2 2019 that can be attributed to a change in leadership for the Reds concept, along with leadership changes at the individual locations.
-Reds also introduced a new wine program that has contributed to an increase in beverage sales in both Q2 2019 and YTD 2019.
-SSS(1) performance for YTD 2019 was impacted by the closure of the Loose Moose for 15 days during Q1 2019 for the aforementioned renovation.
+The downtown Toronto Signature Restaurants reported SSS(1) declines of 1.4% in the quarter and 1.0% for Fiscal 2019.
+In Fiscal 2019, the Loose Moose, located on Front Street in downtown Toronto, benefited from an increase in guest traffic as a result of the NBA championship run of the Toronto Raptors, and the major renovation that was completed in Q1 2019, but these positive impacts were offset by the impact of a 21% decline in event attendance at major downtown Toronto sporting and entertainment venues in Fiscal 2019.
+The Reds location at the intersection of Yonge & Gerrard streets in downtown Toronto generated strong sales growth in both Q4 2019 and Fiscal 2019 that can be attributed to a change in leadership for the Reds concept, along with leadership changes at this location.
+Reds also introduced a new wine program that has contributed to an increase in beverage sales in both Q4 2019 and Fiscal 2019.
+SSS(1) performance for the Signature Restaurants in Fiscal 2019 was impacted by the closure of the Loose Moose for 15 days during Q1 2019 for the aforementioned renovation.
 In addition, the Signature Restaurants have been impacted by increased local competition in downtown Toronto.
-The Q2 2019 and YTD 2019 SSS(1) performance for the Signature Restaurants does not include the new Reds restaurant in Mississauga, Ontario ("Reds Square One"), which opened during Q4 2017 on December 11, 2017, as it was not open and included in Pooled Revenue for the entire comparable periods in 2019 and 2018.
+The Q4 2019 and Fiscal 2019 SSS(1) performance for the Signature Restaurants does not include the new Reds restaurant in Mississauga, Ontario ("Reds Square One"), which was added to the Royalty Pool on January 1, 2019, and therefore was not included in Pooled Revenue for the entire comparable periods in 2019 and 2018.